Richard Stehlík

-Richard Stehlík (born June 22, 1984) is a Slovak professional ice hockey defenceman.
-He is currently a free agent having last played for Dragons de Rouen in France's Ligue Magnus.
-Stehlik was selected by the Nashville Predators in the 3rd round (76th overall) of the 2003 NHL Entry Draft.
+Richard Stehlík (born June 22, 1984) is a Slovak ice hockey coach and former professional ice hockey defenceman who is currently an assistant coach for HK 32 Liptovský Mikuláš of the Slovak Extraliga.

+Stehlik was selected by the Nashville Predators in the 3rd round (76th overall) of the 2003 NHL entry draft.

 Stehlík previously played for HK 36 Skalica, Sherbrooke Beavers, HK Dukla Trenčín, HC Sparta Praha and HC Vítkovice Steel.